Roofing & Skylight Advice & Photo Page

 .

-Here is a close up, showing the 6 aluminum nails I used on each shingle.
-On a steep roof I would use 8 nails.
-Most roofers will only blast in 4 staples with each shingle.
-As you can see in the photograph, the nails go through the top edge of the row of shingles below that row, so actually there are 12 nails now that hold down each shingle, as opposed to their 8 thin staples, which will void your roofing warranty (no joke).
-This is over a 150% stronger hold than the other installers who are not even meeting the manufacturer's requirements.
+Here is a close up, showing the 6 aluminum nails I used on each shingle as recommended by the manufacturer, yet most Roofers will only use 4 fasteners and void your warranty.
+On a steep roof they should use 8 nails per shingle.
+As you can see in the photograph, the nails go through the top edge of the row of shingles below that row, so actually there are 12 nails now holding down each shingle.
+As opposed to their 8 thin staples.
+This is a 150% stronger hold than a Roofer who is not even meeting the manufacturer's requirements.

-A few roofers will use a 'coil nailer', which is a little better and will not void the roofing warranty, but most roofing contractors will not buy them for their installers to use.
+A few roofers will use a pneumatic 'coil nailer', which is a little better and will not void the manufacturer's warranty, but most Roofing Contractors will not buy them for their installers to use.
 It is because the loads are a little more expensive, and they will have to reload a little more often.

-What is worse is the inherent problem with all power nailers or staple guns; how there is a pressure setting on them, and at the proper pressure setting they will not smack the fastener down enough when it hits the 2x4 truss under the roof deck.
-The roofers do not want to stop and hit that fastener down flush with their hammer when this happens, so they will set the pressure too high.
-This means that most of the fasteners which do not hit that 1.5" wide board under the plywood and will be shot too deep.
+What is worse is the inherent problem with all pneumatic power nailers or staple guns; how there is a pressure setting on them, and at the proper pressure setting they will not smack the fastener down enough when it hits the 2x6 truss under the roof deck.
+The Roofer will not want to stop and hit that fastener down flush with their hammer when this happens, so they will set the pressure too high.
+This means that most of the fasteners will not be hitting that narrow board under the plywood, which is spaced 2' apart.
+Most of these fasteners will be shot too deep.
 Literally cutting through the shingle.
-That makes the fasteners nearly pointless.
+Which makes the fasteners nearly pointless.

-I recommend only hiring a contractor who will hand nail the roofing on, but that will be very hard to find.
-There is no way to blast the nail down through the shingle surface when hand nailing.
+I recommend only hiring a Roofer who will hand nail the roofing in place, but that will be very hard to find.
+There is no way to blast the nail head down through the shingle surface when hand nailing.
 The hammer head will hit the roofing material and be stopped before the damage is done.
-It also means the roofer is a lot closer to the shingle surface for closer inspection of each nail placement.
+It also means the Roofer is a lot closer to the shingle surface for closer inspection of each nail placement, which means less sloppy work and fewer exposed fasteners.

-Stainless steel nails are even better than aluminum, since they are stronger, and can be purchased for a coil nail gun.
-But good luck getting your roofing contractor to actually get them. even if they write into the contract that they will use only stainless steel coil nails in their power nailers, if you do not inspect the work, they will most likely still commit a fraud just to save that $100.
+Stainless steel nails are even better than aluminum, since they are stronger, and can be used in coil nail guns.
+But good luck getting your Roofing Contractor to buy them.
+Even if they write into the contract that they will use only stainless steel nails if you do not inspect them they will most likely still commit fraud just to save a couple hundred $.
+The bottom line for them is the need for speed to make a fast buck.

 ..